A Night of Neglect: Musical performances

 Musical performance in the episode, which Entertainment Weekly's Emily Exton observed failed to fit the "neglected" criteria, also attracted mixed reviews.
-Futterman wrote that Charice "pull[ed] out all the stops", with her cover of "All By Myself", which reached "power notes [that provided] a viable threat to Rachel and Mercedes' diva singing".
+Futterman wrote that Charice "pulled out all the stops", with her cover of "All By Myself", which reached "power notes [that provided] a viable threat to Rachel and Mercedes' diva singing".
 The Wall Street Journal's Raymund Flandez commended her vocal "control and efficiency belying her young age", Semigran called it a "stirring rendition", and Gonzalez gave it an "A", her joint highest grade of the episode.
 Her second "A" was awarded to "Bubble Toes", which she called "one of the best [performances] of the season."
 Semigran concurred, "[Mike's] dancing is awesome."

-Critics disapproved of the continuing trend for cutting short Tina's solos.
+Critics disapproved of the continuing trend of cutting short Tina's solos.
 Gonzalez gave her rendition of "I Follow Rivers" a "B" and commented: "Will Tina ever get to finish a song?
 Well, judging by the 20 seconds we saw, she certainly deserves to."
 Futterman called her performance "mostly spot-on", and TVLine's Michael Slezak pointed out: "Why is it that every time Tina sings—remember her sobbing "My Funny Valentine"—things end weirdly?
 I wish we'd gotten a little more vocal and a little less booing in an episode about the club's underappreciated talents."
 Exton suggested, "Maybe she'll get a chance to do a non-comedic relief song in its entirety by season 5?"
 Flandez disliked her performance; he commented that she sounded "like a flailing white swan, a poor man's Bjork."

 Holly's performance of "Turning Tables" was considered inferior to the original.
 Futterman named it her least-favorite of Paltrow's covers to date and said that her vocals "lacked the texture that made Adele's version so heartbreaking."
 Gonzalez gave it her lowest grade of the episode, a "B−", and Semigran opined that while Paltrow is "a nice enough singer," she "in no way has the chops" the song requires.
 While Flandez called it a "scene-stealing turn" and commended it visually and vocally, he noted that Paltrow lacks Adele's veracity.

-Mercedes' "Ain't No Way" was named the best performance of the episode by both Futterman, who enjoyed her "powerhouse vocals", and the New York Post Jarett Wieselman, who called it "unbelievable", and praised the focus placed on Mercedes following a season which failed to showcase her.
-Flandez described the number as being "glamorously sung like [the] star she is", and hoped that she would be better used in future.
+Mercedes' "Ain't No Way" was named the best performance of the episode by both Futterman, who enjoyed her "powerhouse vocals".
+Flandez described the number as being "glamorously sung like [the] star she is", and hoped that she would be better used in the future.
 In contrast, Reiter called it "a restrained rendition", but "prettily sung nonetheless", and Gonzalez struggled to connect with the "uncharacteristically average" song, though noted that for Mercedes that is "still 10 times better than a normal person" and awarded it a "B+".